graphql/graphql-js/README.md

 ```

 This runs a query fetching the one field defined.
 The `graphql` function will
-first ensure the query is syntactically and semantically valid before executing
+first, ensure the query is syntactically and semantically valid before executing
 it, reporting errors otherwise.

 ```js